World Affairs Councils of America: Programs

-National conference
+National Conference

 The national office organizes an annual conference, usually held in November in Washington, DC.
 Each conference is thematically organized, and includes speakers from think tanks, embassies, governments, non governmental organizations, and corporations.
-At the conference opening dinner, several awards are given, including Council of the year, the Chairman's individual of the year, and the International Service Award.
+At the conference closing lunch, several awards are given, including Council of the year, the Chairman's individual of the year, and the International Service Award.
 Previous International Service Award honorees include Ambassador Thomas Pickering, Linda Thomas-Greenfield, former Secretary of State James Baker, and Ngozi Okonjo-Iweala.

 Academic WorldQuest

 Academic WorldQuest is an annual team-based international affairs, geography, history, and culture competition for high school students sponsored by the World Affairs Councils of America.
 The WorldQuest has been held every year since 2003.
 WorldQuest was created in 1995 by Jennifer Watson Roberts of the World Affairs Council of Charlotte.

 In order to compete at the Carlos and Malú Alvarez National Academic WorldQuest competition, teams must first win at their regional council level (usually held from November to March).
-Every year, 4,000 high school students across the country participate in local competitions hosted by their World Affairs Council.
+Every year, thousands of high school students across the country participate in local competitions hosted by their World Affairs Council.
 Previous national competition venues include the U.S. Institute of Peace and the National Press Club.